JONSASSE/432-2018/slides/class09/README.md

     + There's a whole lot of [data published by fivethirtyeight.com](https://github.com/fivethirtyeight/data), which might be of interest, although you have to avoid the stuff that's in the [`fivethirtyeight` package in R](https://cran.r-project.org/web/packages/fivethirtyeight/vignettes/fivethirtyeight.html) already.
 12. (a) When will we learn about the details for Project Two and (b) what can we be doing to prepare in the meantime?
     + (a) After Project 1 is over. (b) Do Project 1, and identify data of interest to you for a new project.

+### Miscellany

+1. [R Studio](https://blog.rstudio.com/2018/02/12/summer-interns/) is looking for summer interns.
+    + Last year's interns blogged [about it here](https://www.tidyverse.org/articles/2017/09/ggplot2-internship/), [and here](https://www.tidyverse.org/articles/2017/09/lucy-internship/).

+2. I like this [Gentle Guide to Statistics in R, by Thomas Mock](https://towardsdatascience.com/a-gentle-guide-to-statistics-in-r-a1da223e08b7).
+Maybe you will, too.

+3. I am Chief Data Scientist at Better Health Partnership, and will be talking about our work at the [City Club of Cleveland next week](http://betterhealthpartnership.org/community_report_20.asp) (sorry, it has sold out.)
+[February](http://www.crainscleveland.com/article/20180211/news/151526/personal-view-when-collaboration-beats-competition-health-care) has been a [big month](http://betterhealthpartnership.org/health_affairs_feb_18.asp) for [us](https://twitter.com/betterhealthcle/status/962070906779529217).

+4. If I may be permitted a personal note...
+I won't answer email tomorrow, as today is my last day of being 50.
+Some people are simply delighted by the fact that my birthday falls on February 14, and that my last name is what it is.
+If that combination of facts delights you, great.
+Either way, Happy Valentine's Day.